-Land-Grant Press by Clemson Extension provides science-based, peer-reviewed publications written by Extension personnel and university scientists for professional stakeholder audiences, including livestock, equine and forestry owners and managers.
+Land-Grant Press by Clemson Extension publications are science-based, peer-reviewed scholarly work authored by Clemson Extension Agents and University scientists for professionals, managers, and owners who benefit from Extension’s program offerings.
 The publications cover a broad expanse of topics related to the economy, environment and well-being of South Carolinians.

-Land-Grant Press serves as a partner collection to the Home and Garden Information Center (HGIC), which provides research-based information on landscaping, gardening, plant health, household pests, food safety and preservation, and nutrition, physical activity and health to homeowner and Master Gardener audiences – hgic.clemson.edu.
+The Land-Grant Press repository serves as a partner collection to the Home and Garden Information Center (HGIC) website, hgic.clemson.edu, which provides research-based information on landscaping, gardening, plant health, household pests, food safety and preservation, and nutrition, physical activity and health to homeowner and Master Gardener audiences.

-The Land-Grant Press ‘checkmark’ graphic signifies that the publication has been peer reviewed for quality assurance.
-The peer-review process for each publication involves at least three reviewers, including an assigned Clemson Extension agent and two specialists, one of which is external to Clemson University.
+The Land-Grant Press ‘checkmark’ graphic signifies that the publication has been peer-reviewed for quality assurance.
+The peer-review process for each publication involves at least three reviewers, including Extension agents and specialists, one of which is external to Clemson University.
 Publications are re-evaluated every five years or as needed.